wimvanderbauwhede/funny_trees/README.md

 -- count how many FunnyNode instances are in a FunnyTree

 treeDepth :: FunnyTree a -> Int
--- what is the maximum depth of a tree, from the root node the furthest node with no children?
-Depth is a count of the number of FunnyNode instances on a path from the root to a node with no children.
+-- what is the maximum depth of a tree, from the root node to the -- furthest node with no children?
+Depth is a count of the number -- of FunnyNode instances on a path from the root to a node with -- no children.
 So the minimum depth of a FunnyTree will be 1.

 treeMap :: (a->b) -> FunnyTree a -> FunnyTree b
--- map a function over the elements contained in FunnyNodes - preserving tree structure but changing contained values
+-- map a function over the elements contained in FunnyNodes - -- preserving tree structure but changing contained values

-treeFold :: (b->a->b) -> b -> FunnyTree a -> b
+treeFold :: (a->b->b) -> b -> FunnyTree a -> b
 -- fold a function over a FunnyTree - reducing the Tree to a value.
-This is similar to foldl for lists.
+-- This is similar to foldr for lists.
 ```

 Use the FT.hs file as a template for your solution.
 This is the source code file you will need to submit on Moodle (via cut-and-paste).
 Do not change the type signatures for these functions.
 Please only change the code for the function definition.
 You may use library functions from the GHC Prelude and/or from the Data.List libraries only.